-NCNW translates its philosophy of public education, community service and advocacy into activities designed to promote a number of benefits for our constituents.
+NCNW translates its philosophy of public education, community service and advocacy into activities designed to promote a number of benefits for our communities.

 The National Council of Negro Women, Inc. (NCNW) mission is to lead, empower and advocate for women of African descent, their families, and communities.